Ginko Craig Plantain Lily

 Narrow, lance-like green leaves edged in white make an ideal edging plant for a shady border.
 Thrives in dappled morning sun to shade, protected from harsh sun exposures.
 Also great under trees, where leaf litter falls through its narrow leaves.
 An herbaceous perennial.

-- OverviewLight Needs:Full to partial shadeWatering Needs:Water weekly or more often in extreme heat for best performance.Average Landscape Size:Moderate growing to 10 in. tall, spreading wider.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Once established, drought tolerant but requires regular moisture for best performance.Average Landscape Size:Moderate growing to 10 in. tall, spreading wider.

 - DetailBotanical Pronunciation:HOS-tuh HIB-ridPlant type:PerennialDeciduous/evergreen:HerbaceousGrowth rate:ModerateAverage landscape size:Moderate growing to 10 in. tall, spreading wider.Foliage color:GreenBlooms:SummerFlower color:PurpleFlower attributesShowy FlowersGarden styleAsian/ZenDesign IdeasShort Hosta like this one are perfect for groundcover or as an edging plant.
 If it's variegated, as this one is, these applications are even more dramatic.
 Keep in front of taller Hosta or other plants that may block the view.
 Perfect for weaving in and out of rock garden stones or to highlight a hidden flagstone path.
 Plant with muted cool-colored flowers from purple to blue, very pale pink and white to avoid overwhelming.Companion Plantshis little Hosta makes a perfect edging for a mass of Silvery Sunproof Lilyturf (Liriope muscari 'Silvery Sunproof'), which blooms with similar lavender flower spikes.
 Or try an irregular patch of Green Sheen Japanese Spurge (Pachysandra terminalis 'Green Sheen') with this Hosta running through it like a streambed.
 A good plant to cover the soil under the red-flowering Molly Ann Rhododendron (Rhododendron x 'Molly Ann') and Valley Rose Pieris (Pieris japonica 'Valley Rose').

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Best with regular moisture; tolerates dry periods when established.
 Remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Full to partial shadeWatering Needs:Water weekly or more often in extreme heat for best performance.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Full to partial shadeWatering Needs:Once established, drought tolerant but requires regular moisture for best performance.

 - History & LoreHistory:The genus Hosta contains over 40 species mostly native to China and Japan.
 H. plantaginea is the ancestor of most modern hybrids, introduced from China by French botanist, Lamarck.
 The variegation of this hybrid points to further ancestry from H. undulata of Japan.Lore:Hosta was named by the Austrian, Leopold Trattinick who honored his friend and fellow countryman, Dr. N.T.
 Host.